 2. What did you find as a result of buying this product/service?

-3. What specific feature did you like most of this product/service?
+3. What specific feature did you like most?

-4. What would three other benefits of this product/service be?
+4. What are some other benefits of this product/service?

 5. Would you recommend this product/service?
 If so, why?